todogroup/ospology/ospo-book/translator-guide.md

  - **Context is Crucial:** Understand the context of each phrase or word within the website.
 A single English word can have multiple translations depending on how it's used.
  - **Maintain Consistency:** Ensure consistency in your terminology throughout the translation.
 If you translate a term one way, stick with that translation across all files.
  - **Use Natural Language:** Aim for translations that sound natural and idiomatic.
 Avoid overly literal translations that might sound awkward.
- - **Respect Formatting:** Pay attention to any formatting within the original English text (e.g., bold, italics).
+ - **Respect Formatting:** Pay attention to any formatting within the original English text (e.g. bold, italics).
 Preserve this formatting in your translations where appropriate.
  - **Handle Placeholders:** Some strings might contain placeholders (e.g., `%s`, `{}`).
 Ensure these placeholders are correctly placed and handled in your translations.